 - Go ahead and drive at normal speeds and test the brakes five times

-No need to brake hard or excessively; this only serves to damage the new components.
+No need to brake hard or excessively; it only damages the new components.

 Check your fluid level again, and you are done; nice work!

-I covered the whole process step by step with pictures previously, and you can check that out here – “Are rotors hard to change?“
+I covered the whole process step by step with pictures previously; you can check it out here: “Are rotors hard to change?“

 Sum Up

-Rotors warp when they are exposed to repeated cycles of overheating.
-Rotors commonly overheat and warp as they wear out and become thin.
-Other possible reasons are poor quality rotors, excessive brake use, and a binding brake caliper.
+Rotors warp when subjected to repeated cycles of overheating.
+They commonly overheat and warp as they wear out and become thin.
+Other possible reasons are poor-quality rotors, excessive brake use, and a binding brake caliper.

-A thorough diagnosis is needed; inspect the brakes; check the quality of rotors fitted; access the driving style and type of use.
+A thorough diagnosis is needed: inspect the brakes, check the quality of the rotors fitted, and assess the driving style and type of use.

 You may also find the following posts helpful: